sdsc/sandbox-cluster-guide/workshop/agenda.md

 # Raspberry Pi Cluster Workshop Agenda

+This workshop will show you how to build a cluster using two Raspberry Pis.
+You can build the cluster using more Raspberry Pis, but we're keeping things simple so that we don't need a network switch.

 ![](conversation.png) Items with the conversation image are for presentation and discussions.

 ![](hand.png) Items with an image of a hand are hands-on activities.